PCOS: From symptoms to self-advocacy. Get the handbook

 Endometriosis

-Endometriosis is a gynecological condition where the inner uterine tissue (a.k.a. endometrial tissue) grows outside the uterus.
+Endometriosis is a gynecological condition in which the inner uterine tissue (a.k.a. endometrial tissue) grows outside the uterus.

 This can lead to symptoms such as: